jvcleave/ofxOMXPlayer/readme.txt

 Headphone jack may require this tweak: https://gist.github.com/jvcleave/4972661

-HDMI Audio may require this line added to /boot/config.txt To use HDMI Audio you may need to add the below line to /boot/config.txt and reboot.
+To use HDMI Audio you may need to add the below line to /boot/config.txt and reboot.
 See http://elinux.org/RPiconfig for more details

 hdmi_drive=2